andrewt3000/MachineLearning/README.md

 ### Transfer learning
 Transfer learning is storing knowledge gained while solving one problem and applying it to a different but related problem.
-   - **fine tuning** is additional training to a base model weights for a specific task.
+   - **fine tuning** is additional training to a base model for a specific task.
    - **LoRA** (Low-Rank Adaptation) is a fine-tuning method that freezes the base model's weights and trains small low-rank matrices that are added to existing layers.

 ### Metric Learning